If you have cancer, the Affordable Care Act gives you protection against losing insurance coverage and protects the health care benefits you have.

 Many people have depression and anxiety during cancer treatment.
 You can get depression screening at no extra cost.
 Health plans sold on state Marketplaces, through the individual market, and through small employers must cover mental health services.
 While employers with more than 50 employees don’t have to cover mental health services, most do.

 In addition, mental health services must be provided under the same terms and conditions as other health care services.
 Health plans can no longer provide more limited mental health benefits than they do for other health care benefits.
 How much you pay for your care will depend on the plan you enroll in.

 You can also get these services through Medicare and Medicaid.

 Savings on Cancer Drug Costs for Seniors

-If you are on Medicare Part D, the Affordable Care Act is eliminating the so-called “donut hole.”
-That’s a gap in your prescription drug coverage.
+If you are on Medicare Part D, the Affordable Care Act eliminated the so-called “donut hole.”
+That was a gap in your prescription drug coverage.
 Prior to the Affordable Care Act, that made you pay the full cost of meds once you reached the annual drug-spending limit.Now, you pay only 25% of the costs of both covered brand name and generic drugs while in the donut hole.

 Essential Health Benefits

 If you buy health insurance through your state's Marketplace, on the individual market, or get them from an employer with fewer than 50 employees, your plan must cover certain essential health benefits.
 You may need some of these services as a cancer patient, including such services as:

 - Emergency care